Wingman3434/ESP-Testbed/README.md

 ## Introduction

-The ESP8266 is a low-cost Wi-Fi microcontroller with full TCP/IP stack.
-Packaged into modules the ESP8266 is especially useful in research and development projects, specifically in the area of home automation and the Internet of Things.
+Despite decades of research, home automation has yet to make a significant impact on our everyday lives.
+Many researchers are developing protocols to remove the need for a central controller.
+These protocols are often developed for the ESP8266, a low-cost Wi-Fi microcontroller.
+It can be found on the ESP-01 development module, an 8-pin scaled down version of the full ESP8266 microcontroller.
+With a lack of an onboard serial controller and voltage regulator, the ESP-01 is difficult to program on a large scale.
 The ESP-Testbed was created to solve the problem of scalability in these IoT research projects.
 The concept of the ESP-Testbed is a highly scalable, low-cost prototyping system which allows researchers to test ESP8266 protocols and firmware on a large scale.
-The system is designed for the ESP-01 module, an 8-pin scaled down version of the full ESP8266 microcontroller.

-A Python-based tool to flash and communicate with ESP-01 test-beds.
+## Key Features

+- Efficiently Flash many ESP-01 modules with any firmware
+- Power a full tower of 15 devices
+- Centrally manage a large number of ESP towers
+- Test WiFi interference in 3 dimensions
+- Communicate with a large number of ESP’s via serial

 ## Software

-The ESP-01 Test-bed is a prototype device built to power and flash (program) up to 15 ESP-01 modules.

-The management software (Link) runs on the programmerâ€™s pc and controls the functions of each tower, this means the programmer isnâ€™t required to log into each PI to flash the ESPs.

-The ESP-Tower controller runs the client software (Link) at boot up.
-Each Test-bed is controlled via a Raspberry Pi 3 Model B+ connected to the board via a 2 x 20 pin female header.
-These Raspberry Pis run Raspbian with some extras installed and some slight configuration changes, the wiki (Link) details how to set-up and configure a Raspberry PI for an ESP Test-bed.
+The ESP Testbed uses a client-server model via TCP sockets.
+The Raspberry Pi acts as the client, indefinitely attempting to connect to the server.
+The user starts the server, which accepts all client connection requests.
+The server imports data from the configuration file processes it and sends commands to the Raspberry Pi.
+The client is responsible for interfacing with the ESPs, it controls the Pi’s GPIO pins and serial communication.
+During programming, the Pi will send progress data back to the server, showing the user progress without the need to connect directly to the tower.

 ## Make or Buy

-We can build these for you...
+The ESP Testbed is a fully open source project, allowing you to download the required files and start building your own towers.
+This task can be a little daunting so the ESP Testbed team is happy to help.
+For a small fee, we can assemble, test and ship as many towers as you require.